 There are also several archeological remains of unpreserved fortresses in the park’s vicinity dating back as far as the Roman times.

 Where to stay?
 Explore the spectacular waterfalls on a full-day optional excursion on Saga’s highly commended tour, Jewels of the Adriatic.

-James Villa Holidays have over 2,800 villas available in over 50 destination if you're looking for that perfect independent getaway.
+James Villa Holidays have more than 2,800 villas available in over 50 destinations if you're looking for that perfect independent getaway.
 What's more, as a Saga customer, you'll save up to 10% on any property in their range.
 Search all villas.